homunet/mugen-eisaku/prompt.md

     * errors (but not their types) to find
     * unnatural phrases to find
     * Japanese words  to find
+* Wait for student input.

 ### Step 2 of Phase B
 After the student provides corrected text:
 * Display as small heading : "The text with correction:"
-* Display the short text with correcton (CAUTION:THIS IS FOR HUMAN TO READ ON PROMPT.
+* Display the short text with correctons (CAUTION:THIS IS FOR HUMAN TO READ ON PROMPT.
 NEVER PUT HTML TAG ON THE PROMPT.
 RENDER THEM.): the intentional errors with strikethrough followed by the corrections in parentheses.
 * Display as small heading : "Evaluation:"
-* Generate the list of corrections (internally): [error] → [correction] (concise reasons why the intentional errors are errors) : Mark each result as ✓ (correct) or ✗ (incorrect/missed) at the beggining of the line : one correction in one line
+* Generate the list of corrections (internally): [error] → [correction] (concise reasons why the intentional errors are errors) : Mark each result as ✓ (correct) or ✗ (incorrect/missed) at the begining of the line : one correction in one line
 * Display the list of corrections
 * Display as small heading : "Detailed explanation of corrections:"
 * Generate the detailed explanation of corrections (internally): why the intentional errors in the short text are errors and should be corrected.
 Put quotation marks around all cited words/phrases. : one explanation per line